Shop now & save up to 80% on medication

 Who It’s For

-Lamictal is indicated for seizure control in focal (partial-onset) seizures, primary generalized tonic-clonic seizures, and as adjunctive therapy in Lennox-Gastaut syndrome.
-It is also approved for maintenance treatment of bipolar I disorder to help delay mood episodes.
-Learn more about these conditions in our resources on Epilepsy, Seizures, and Bipolar Disorder.
+This treatment is approved for seizure control in adults and certain pediatric patients with focal seizures, primary generalized tonic‑clonic seizures, and Lennox‑Gastaut syndrome.
+It is also indicated for maintenance treatment of bipolar I disorder to help delay the time to future mood episodes.

 Dosage and Usage